2012 United States presidential election: Analysis

 Romney's loss prompted the Republican National Committee to try to appeal to the American Latino population by concentrating on different approaches to immigration.
 These were short-lived due to activity and anger from the Republican base and may have contributed to the selection of Donald Trump as their presidential candidate four years later.

 Gary Johnson's popular vote total set a Libertarian Party record, and his popular vote percentage was the second-best showing for a Libertarian in a presidential election, trailing only Ed Clark's in 1980.
 Johnson would go on to beat this record in the 2016 presidential election, winning the most votes for the Libertarian ticket in history.
 At the time, Green Party candidate Jill Stein's popular vote total made her the most successful female presidential candidate in a general election in United States history.
 This was later surpassed by Hillary Clinton in the 2016 election.

+Obama became only the fifth Democratic president in history to win a second consecutive term after Andrew Jackson, Woodrow Wilson, Franklin D. Roosevelt, and Bill Clinton.
+This presidential election was the most recent in which no state split its electoral votes, and the most recent in which a candidate received over 60% of the Electoral College vote.
+This is the most recent election in which two major party nominees would go on to become president (namely, Obama and Biden).

-Obama's vote total was the fourth most votes received in the history of presidential elections (behind Obama's 2008 victory and both major candidates in 2020) and the most ever for a reelected president.
+Obama's vote total was the fourth most votes received (behind Obama's 2008 victory and both major candidates in 2020) and the most ever for a reelected president prior to 2024.
 The 2012 election marked the first time since 1988 in which no state was won by a candidate with a plurality of the state's popular vote.
 Furthermore, it is the only post-World War II presidential election in which no states were won by margins smaller than 30,000 votes.
 Obama's narrowest victories were in New Hampshire by 39,643 votes, followed by Florida by 74,309 votes.
 Every other presidential election in modern history has seen states narrowly won by several thousand votes.
+As of 2025, this is also the most recent election in which both all of Maine and Nebraska's electoral votes were won by one candidate.

 So far, this is the only presidential election in history where both the Republican and Democratic vice presidential candidates are practicing Roman Catholics.
-It is also the only presidential election where there are no white Protestants on either major party ticket.
+It is also the only presidential election where there are no white Protestants on a major party ticket.
+This is the most recent election where any party won consecutive elections.